 My name is Oscar Kugblenu and I work in business development and marketing.
 I have my own company, Racso Consulting.
-I have been self employed since march 2017.
+I have been self-employed since March 2017.
 As a company of 1, I am responsible for everything.
-Sourcing new clients, managing the existing clients that I have etc. I advice on business development & marketing strategies, run social media channels, with a particular interest / focus on the creative service industries.
+Sourcing new clients, managing the existing clients that I have etc. I advise on business development & marketing strategies, run social media channels, with a particular interest/focus on the creative service industries.

 What would you say is the hardest/most stressful part of your job?

 Targeting new clients, persuading them in order to improve their business etc they need to change their existing practices/habits & spend money in certain areas of marketing/business development.
 Also, having to be available virtually 24/7 can be quite stressful at times!

 How did you hear about Stage & the City?

 One of my friends recommended the classes to me.

 Why did you begin taking acting classes with stage & the City?